 Now, I am cheating a little bit here.
 Runway Bar is located on the first level of Pavillon, where we had our mega 7+ tasting menu courtesy of Chef Jan.
 Pavillon is set inside a historic building and a prime example of the Czech functionalist architecture.

 Instead, we received a taste of Runway at our table at Pavillon.
-What I liked about Runway, more than the prior two cocktail bars in Brno, was that the mixologist spent some time with us.
+What I liked about Runway, more than our prior excursions into the Brno nightlife scene, was that the mixologist spent some time with us.
 This is despite the fact that there was a romping party downstairs.
 He asked what we liked, walked us through what he could offer, and matched our cocktails to what he thought we would like.
 And, he was right.

 Recommendations for Brno Cocktail Bars